Marden Walking Group

 Long- distance walks

-These are on hold as Ian still has a tendon injury and is not able to lead walks yet.
-They will continue along the North Downs way on Tuesdays, as soon as he is fit again.
+Long Distance Wa;ls have restarted and will continue along the North Downs way.
 Each section walked is approximately 8 miles.
-If you are interested contact Ian Balmer on 07528 801306 or igbalmer@gmail.com.
+If you are interested please contact Ian Balmer on 07528 801306 or igbalmer@gmail.com.

 Sunday Walks